-Apple and Google Have Two Very Different Models of Capitalism
+Capitalism the Apple Way vs. Capitalism the Google Way

-While lots of attention is directed toward identifying the next great startup, the defining tech-industry story of the last decade has been the rise of Apple and Google.
+While lots of attention is directed toward identifying the next great start-up, the defining tech-industry story of the last decade has been the rise of Apple and Google.
 In terms of wealth creation, there is no comparison.
 Eight years ago, neither one of them was even in the top 10 most valuable companies in the world, and their combined market value was less than $300 billion.
 Now, Apple and Alphabet (Google’s parent company) have become the two most valuable companies, with a combined market capitalization of over $1.3 trillion.
 And increasingly, these two behemoths are starting to collide in various markets, from smartphones to home-audio devices to, according to speculation, automobiles.

 But the greatest collision between Apple and Google is little noticed.
 The companies have taken completely different approaches to their shareholders and to the future, one willing to accede to the demands of investors and the other keeping power in the hands of founders and executives.
 These rival approaches are about something much bigger than just two of the most important companies in the world; they embody two alternative models of capitalism, and the one that wins out will shape the future of the economy.